We have all heard the word “rigorous” with regards to math instruction and math tasks. What exactly IS math rigor and how can we encourage it?

 - And so much more!

-You may be interested in a similar resource that is geared more for grades 4-5–just CLICK HERE to see those challenges!
+You may be interested in a similar resource that is geared more for grades 3-5–just CLICK HERE to see those challenges!
+These challenges also included digital access for all tasks.

 Rather pin this for later?